Fauna tour

 .first()

-// Gets orders for the customer, sorted by descending creation date.
+// Gets the first order, sorted by descending creation time,

 customer {